isaibrahim1/Quiz-App/README.md

 **Steps:**

 1.  **Login to GitHub:** Go to [https://github.com/login](https://github.com/login) and enter your credentials.
-2.  **Navigate to your Repository:** Open the repository for your JavaScript Quiz Game (e.g., click on the project link).
+2.  **Navigate to your Repository:** Open the repository for your JavaScript Quiz App (e.g., click on the project link).
 3.  **Get the Repository Link:**
     * Click the green **Code** button.
     * Choose your preferred method (**HTTPS**, **SSH**, or **GitHub CLI**).